How To Mount Gopro On Ski Helmet

 While not made by GoPro itself, a lanyard is an indispensable safety device when it comes to snow sports.
 They act as a secondary mount, so if the main mount comes apart, you’ve tied the GoPro to Monday.
 Tethers are usually purchased in bundles for relatively little, and they connect to the main mount or GoPro with a short piece of cord.

-See Also How To Clean A Limestone Fireplace
+See Also How To Start A Clan In Real Life

 Use a stabilizer